oat-sa/simple-roster/docs/features/update-line-items-webhook.md

 ### Endpoint Descriptions

-You can find the endpoint description by accessing the open [api specification](../../openapi/api_v1.yml)
+You can find the endpoint description by accessing the [open api specification](../../openapi/api_v1.yml)

 ### WebHook Payload Schema Definition

-These are the request and schema definitions for the related webhook:
+These are the request and response schema definitions for the related webhook:

 #### Request
 ```